-What are some of the things you need to know while searching for Title in Puerto Rico?
+What are some of the things you need to know while searching for title in Puerto Rico?

 2. Who has copies of documents?
 In PR, only a notary-attorney (unique position for PR attorney) who originally recorded the document(s) will have the originals and can provide copies to interested parties at an additional fee.
 The attorney typically charges anywhere from $25.00 to $50.00.
-In ideal case, a letter of appointment to show the interest in the property is needed to contact the attorney.
-The summary run sheet that we deliver should have the attorney's name and phone number for a contact.
+In ideal cases, a letter of appointment to show the interest in the property is needed to contact the attorney.
+The summary sheet that we deliver should have the attorney's name and phone number for contact.
 Note: If the attorney forgets to pick up the originals from the recorder, the original documents get destroyed within 90 days.

 6. ProTitleUSA has a list of local PR attorney-notaries to cover your needs in all of the registries of PR.